Chicken Kebab (1 Kebab) and White Rice (1 Cup, Cooked)

 How to consume Chicken Kebab, White Rice without glucose spikes

-Add a side of non-starchy vegetables such as broccoli, spinach, or kale to your meal.
-These vegetables can help slow down the digestion and absorption of carbohydrates, reducing the impact on blood sugar.
+Include non-starchy vegetables like broccoli, spinach, or bell peppers with your meal.
+Their fiber content can help slow down the absorption of carbohydrates.

-Engage in light physical activity such as a walk after your meal.
-Physical activity can help your muscles use glucose more effectively and lower blood sugar levels.
+Engage in light physical activity such as a walk after your meal to help lower blood sugar levels.

 Discover